 It is also true that ghostwriting involves making someone else’s ideas come alive… not your own.

 When you ghostwrite for someone, it is their book… and they have the final say in how things are worded.
-So if you do not like the idea of being the craftsman for someone else’s invention, this may not be the side hustle for you.
+So if you do not like the idea of being the craftsman for someone else’s invention, this may not be the side hustle for you (thankfully, there are plenty of other writing side hustles out there).

 But if you love the idea of getting paid to write the book with the understanding that you will be setting it down and leaving it alone after your work is complete—then this may be the perfect type of side hustle for you!